alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/streaming-from-final-node.md

   if (event === "on_chat_model_stream" && tags.includes("final_node")) {
     if (data.chunk.content) {
       // Empty content in the context of OpenAI or Anthropic usually means
-      // that the model is asking for a tool to be invoked.
+      // that the modelCOnfig is asking for a tool to be invoked.
       // So we only print non-empty content console.log(data.chunk.content, "|");
     }